-Yes, it is a little bit out of the way for most tourists, but it offers diners the real deal.
+Yes, it is a little bit out of the way for most visitors to Phuket, but it offers diners the real deal.
 Try their tom yam talay (hot-and-sour Thai seafood soup), steamed crab, deep-fried tempura shrimp, stir-fried vegetables with cashew nuts, fresh oysters with local herbs and deep-fried squid with garlic and pepper.

 This seaside restaurant has a spectacular location with a small beach for kids to run around on or to stroll up and down before or after a meal.
 There’s a lovely backdrop of mangroves, too.
 Try to remember to take along mosquito repellent but don’t panic if you forget; the restaurant has mosquito coils to chase them away.

-- Opening Hours: Daily from 10:00 – 20:00
+- Opening Hours: Daily from 10am to 8.30pm

-- Tel: +66 (0)87-8875785
+- Tel: +66 (0)87 887 5785